Your COVID-19 anxiety is like an algorithm. Here’s how to hack it

 This anxiety is useful.
 Though it can feel debilitating at times, it’s a tool we’ve evolved to protect us from danger.
 I believe it’s possible to use the helpful parts of anxiety to your benefit, while avoiding its downsides.

-Over the years, I’ve worked with many founders, as a mentor and most recently as a visiting partner at Y Combinator.
+Over the years, I’ve worked with many founders, as a mentor and most recently in a stint as a visiting partner at Y Combinator.
 I’ve often shared a perspective that’s been helpful for entrepreneurs and company leaders: Think of anxiety as being like a natural immune response, almost like an algorithm.

 Anxiety works a lot like our immune system, which uses a natural algorithm to defend our bodies from harmful bacteria or viruses.
 By randomly shuffling up DNA billions of times to imagine almost every microbe that could threaten us, our immune system is able to uniquely identify viruses we haven’t encountered before so it can defend our bodies from any foreign invaders.